21 Best Part-Time Jobs

 Social Media Manager

-When it comes to advertising and PR, social media has become the go-to channel for many many companies and individuals.
+When it comes to advertising and PR, social media has become the go-to channel for many companies and individuals.
 To make social media work, you need to have a good understanding of how it works, which is the job of social media managers.
 You can join a company part-time or offer your services as a freelancer.

 Many small businesses can’t afford to hire a full-time social media manager, which means there are many opportunities for part-time and freelance social media managers and specialists.